 It is with great sadness I acknowledge the passing of Rich Desmond.
 A friend, not just to me, but many.
 Pipe Major of the Camden County Emerald Society Pipes and Drums, which he founded, and a volunteer of his time to many worthy causes.
 A retiree from Camden City PD, a character from New York, and true Irishman.
 Rich paid me the ultimate tribute by pinning my badge when I graduated from the Camden County Police Academy, June 13, 2002.
 An honour bestowed on family members only.
 Rich insisted that the Director allow him to pin it, otherwise the Pipes and Drums would not perform.
 You made me laugh.
 You made me cry from laughter.
 Your stories, your generosity, your personality, will be sorely missed by me.
 We should have had a few more beers together.
 If I had only known.

 Tom, Jimmie Scanlin, Dave Anderson and Bill Felix.
 Photo by Chuck McKern

 Myself and Jimmie Scanlin will be teaming up at various times.
 This duo will be known as 'Sligo Road'.
 Jimmie is an enthusiastic, energetic singer and banjo player with a ton of songs and stories.
 A true Irishman.

 Jimmie Scanlin and Tom.
 Photo by Chuck McKern

 It is important to support the establishments that support Irish music.
 Drop in for a drink now and again and tell them that you appreciate the music.
 Most of the gigs are not late at night and are in your neighbourhood, not across the bridge.
-Bring the kids and grandkids.
+Bring the kids.